Build Strength for Real Life: The Benefits of Functional Fitness

 1. Enhanced Balance and Coordination:

 • Dynamic Balance: Many functional fitness exercises challenge your balance by requiring you to stabilize yourself while moving.
-For example, exercises like single-leg deadlifts or stability ball exercises engage the core and stabilizer muscles, improving both static and dynamic balance.
+For instance, exercises like single-leg deadlifts or stability ball exercises engage the core and stabilizer muscles, improving both static and dynamic balance.

 Functional Fitness Exercises